draios/kubernetes-sysdig-metrics-apiserver/README.md

      namespace: custom-metrics
    ```

-   This will create a RoleBinding that will bind the Role that will authorize our application to access the `extension-apiserver-authentication` configmap.
+   7. Create a RoleBinding that will bind the Role that will authorize the application to access the `extension-apiserver-authentication` configmap.

    ```
    apiVersion: rbac.authorization.k8s.io/v1